OxfordHCC/solid-media/README.md

 ```

-Once finishing setting the above two steps, you will be able to see your friends' movies on the top of the `solid-media` application.
+Once finishing setting the above two steps, you will be able to see your friends' movies on the top of the `Solid Media` application.

 ![Friends' movies](/img/friends.png)